Note: This is Part 1 of our “College Town Retirement” series, which has 4 different installments. See end of article for

-Updated December 6, 2016 — A reporter recently asked for our opinion about college town retirements.
-Her questions concerned the pros and cons, reasons why, top towns, etc. This article will help you try to assess if a college town retirement makes sense for you, as well as provide some recommendations and resources for finding the right college town.
+Updated June, 2019 — When a reporter asked for our opinion about college town retirements we thought, what a great idea.
+Her questions concerned the pros and cons, reasons why retire there, best towns, etc. This article will help you try to assess if a college town retirement makes sense for you, as well as provide some recommendations and resources for finding the right college town.

 – Return to the scene of your youth.
 Most people who went to college have very warm feelings about the town where they came of age.
 Particularly if they have kept up some contact over the years, there is a strong pull back to that locale.

 – Vibrant, youthful atmosphere.
 The atmosphere is the attraction for a lot of retirees, for whom the last place they want to be is one surrounded by old people discussing their ailments.
 College campuses usually spawn interesting restaurants, funky bookstores, cool bars and shops.
 Plus lots of young people walking around having fun.

 – Go back to school.
 Most colleges realize that retiring baby boomers are interested in keeping their minds sharp.
 Many generally allow retirees to take or audit classes, often for free or reduced fees.
 In addition, many towns have institutions like the Osher Lifelong Learning Institute or some other form of lifetime learning institution – which sometimes even hold classes in the area’s 55+ communities.

 – Facilities.
 College campuses are a lot more like country clubs than when we attended.
 Competition for new students has led to expansive fitness centers, countless tennis courts, art and music studios, performance theatres, and top-notch golf courses.
 As an alumni, or as a resident in an affiliated community, you might have access to some of these facilities.
 Certainly you can attend concerts, plays, and sporting events – all of which add excitement and variety that a lot of other towns can’t offer.